List of The Grudge characters: Gretchen

 Gretchen (portrayed by Marina Sirtis) is a neighbor of Lisa, Rose, and Max, and a painter.
 She is often hired as a guardian to Rose when Max or Lisa are busy.
-Gretchen appears to be friends with Max, and is killed by Kayako in her apartment when she was painting a picture of Rose, when Kayako came out of one of her paintings, crawled to Gretchen, and gouged her eyes out, then ripped off her jaw.
+Gretchen appears to be friends with Max, and is killed by Kayako in her apartment while she was painting a picture of Rose.
 Her body was later found by Max and taken away by paramedics.
 Gretchen's death triggers Max's possession.